 Most naphthalene in the environment will turn into a gas.
 Some of it may be bound to soil, where it can be taken up by plants.
 It can also be deposited on plant leaves from the air.
 Naphthalene is broken down by bacteria, fungi, air, and sunlight.
 Naphthalene has been found in wastewater treatment plant discharge.
 No information was found on naphthalene and groundwater.
 The half-life of naphthalene in the environment may range from less than one day in air to over 80 days in soil.

 Naphthalene was considered moderately toxic to several species of fish, water fleas, and Pacific oysters.
 It was considered slightly toxic to green algae.
 Naphthalene was considered practically non-toxic after being fed to bobwhite quail.

-For more detailed information see the Naphthalene Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about naphthalene please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.